-SBM 334 3 Small Business Operations Management
+SBM 335 Small Business Operations Management

 Building on concepts from earlier small business courses, this course focuses on small business operations following planning and inception stages.
 The business plan framework introduced in SBM 334 is used to further develop the entrepreneurial paths taken by small businesses.
 Specific focus is on small businesses from infant stage to growth and maturity of operations and strategies.
+Prerequisite: BUS 200, completion of 45 credit hours or permission of division.

-3 Small Business Management Internship
+SBM 341 3 Legal Issues in Small Business Management